 Luckily I was able to get a couple of photos before the birds were scared away.
 I also saw 3 kite surfers taking advantage of the breeze but they were beyond the mud flats and created no disturbance.

-Before anyone suggests that people like me who go to Sandgate to photograph the birds are causing a distubance, the photos of the Godwit and Silver Gull are cropped down from photos taken with the camera's lens zoomed to 1100mm (SLR equivalent ), similarly the photo of the Little Terns except 1440mm.
+Before anyone suggests that people like me who go to Sandgate to photograph the birds are disturbing the birds by trying to get as close as possible in order to photograph them, the photos of the Godwit and Silver Gull are cropped down from photos taken with the camera's lens zoomed to 1100mm (SLR equivalent ), similarly the photo of the Little Terns except 1440mm.

 The man in these 3 photos clearly has no regard for anything / anyone but himself, he just doesn't give a F**K.